The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 maxParallelImagePullsPerNodePerNode: 10

-Applying this configuration will result in a KubeletConfiguration
+Applying this configuration will result in a KubeletConfiguration patch being added which will be

-applied by kubeadm
+applied by kubeadm on init and join:

-:spec: template: spec: kubeadmConfigSpec: files: - path: "/etc/kubernetes/patches/kubeletconfigurationmaxparallelimagepulls+strategic.json" owner: "root:root" permissions: "0644" content: |- --- apiVersion: kubelet.config.k8s.io/v1beta1 kind: KubeletConfiguration serializeImagePulls: false maxParallelImagePulls: 10
+KubeadmControlPlaneTemplate:spec: template: spec: kubeadmConfigSpec: files: - path: "/etc/kubernetes/patches/kubeletconfigurationmaxparallelimagepulls+strategic.json" owner: "root:root" permissions: "0644" content: |- --- apiVersion: kubelet.config.k8s.io/v1beta1 kind: KubeletConfiguration serializeImagePulls: false maxParallelImagePulls: 10

-spec: kubeadmConfigSpec: files: - path: "/etc/kubernetes/patches/kubeletconfigurationmaxparallelimagepulls+strategic.json" owner: "root:root" permissions: "0644" content: |- --- apiVersion: kubelet.config.k8s.io/v1beta1 kind: KubeletConfiguration serializeImagePulls: false maxParallelImagePulls: 10
+KubeadmConfigTemplatespec: kubeadmConfigSpec: files: - path: "/etc/kubernetes/patches/kubeletconfigurationmaxparallelimagepulls+strategic.json" owner: "root:root" permissions: "0644" content: |- --- apiVersion: kubelet.config.k8s.io/v1beta1 kind: KubeletConfiguration serializeImagePulls: false maxParallelImagePulls: 10